 Add to cart popup modal

-When a customer provides the email address in the popup modal, then that email address will be directly populated into the checkout page Email address field.
+Once the customer provides their email address in the popup modal, then that email address will be directly populated into the checkout page Email address field.

 Email address field populated with popup modal email